 Whole Health is an approach to health care that empowers and enables YOU to take charge of your health and well-being and live your life to the fullest.
-It starts with YOU.
+Whole Health starts with YOU.
 It is fueled by the power of knowing yourself and what will really work for you in your life.
-Once you have some ideas about this, your team can help you with the skills, support, and follow up you need to reach your goals.
+Only you have these insights, this knowledge.